KumaV1/Runescape-Encounters-in-Melvor/DeveloperReadme.md

 # Good to know
 * As of now, any effect, item, asset or what-have-you, that is used for more than one boss (folder) is put into the "_Shared" folder
-* While assets are grouped through sub folders, the final built doesn't have sub folders, so data files have to reference "assets/IMAGE_NAME.png"
+* While assets are grouped through sub folders, the final built doesn't have sub folders, so data files have to reference "assets/runescapeEncountersInMelvor/IMAGE_NAME.png"
-* Assets are currently imported one by one (hopefully changed in the future) - please feel free to let me know if you add a lot of assets, as I quickly created a cmd to help me with this
 * Run `npm install` in the root directory to download all relevant packages
-* Run `npm run buildzip`, if you want to build a zip file (can be used for both testinmg through Creator Toolkit and mod update uploads)
+* Run `npm run buildzip` in the root directory, if you want to build a zip file (can be used for both testing through Creator Toolkit and mod update uploads)
   * The zip can be found in the `package` folder

 # Remarks
 * I myself am basically an RS3 only player, so faithful creations of OSRS bosses/raids may likely depend on other contributors

-* Should this mod reach the realm of creating its own (combat) modifiers, then it might be worthwile to create a "Custom Modifiers" base mod, that could then be re-used by other mods as well.
-* Regarding the idea of ancient effigies, implementation would be based on mastery tokens, being:
-  * Create a custom modifier (named "ancientEffigy" for example)
-  * Create effigy item as "Token" type and add to its modifier property this newly created modifier
-  * Patch the "bank.claimItemOnClick" function, to also check for this modifier and "consume" this item
-  * Maybe implement a custom "increasedSkillXp" (flat) modifier, to be able to add dragonkin lamps as consumable
-* Custom modifiers
-  * If dependant on enemy/battle state, overwrite "character.getMaxHitModifier"
-	* It calls "modifiers.getMaxHitModifier(type)", but also checks for battle states, which we can add custom stuff to
-# Helpful commands (use [dev.Console](https://mod.io/g/melvoridle/m/devconsole) mod)
+# Helpful commands (use [dev.Console](https://mod.io/g/melvoridle/m/devconsole) mod or [enable DevTools for Steam Client](https://wiki.melvoridle.com/w/Mod_Creation/Enabling_DevTools_for_the_Steam_Client))
 ## Directly add a certain item to the bank, e.g. to quickly check a new item upgrade
-_The creation of this list will surely be automated at some point (before new content I reckon)_
 ```js
 game.bank.addItemByID("runescapeEncountersInMelvor:XXXXX", 1, false, true, true);